 Now that the bearings are started in the frame by hand, make sure they're nice and square.
 Next, engage the dies and the press.
-We recommend our own Master Tool Press for this, but the Wheels Mfg.
+We recommend our own bike bottom bracket tools for this, but the Wheels Mfg.
 Large Sealed Bearing Press (Press-1) is good too.
 Just make sure you use a press that ONLY pushes on the outer race, like ours, or one that presses on both races simultaneously, as does the Wheels Mfg. one.
 Never, ever press bearings in with a tool that primarily engages the inner race.
 You will ruin the bearings as quickly as if you had struck them.

 Begin driving the bearings inward.
-This is a critical moment.
+This is a critical moment and takes some vigilance if you really want to stop your bottom bracket from making noise.
 If the bearings go out of square by even the slightest degree, stop, remove the crooked bearing, and reset it squarely before recommencing your press operation.
 Press the bearings in until they seat firmly against the back stops or snap rings.
-The thin coat of VibraTite or Loctite will take it from here.
+The thin coat of VibraTite 530 or Loctite will take it from here.
 Use alcohol or Clean Streak to clean off the residual Loctite.
 Let the whole thing sit for at least 3 hours if possible.